cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 - **Solution 0.** *Vote extensions are made **best effort** in the specification*.

-    This is the simplest solution, considered as a way to provide vote extensions in a simple enough way so that it can be part of v0.36.
+    This is the simplest solution, considered as a way to provide vote extensions in a simple enough way so that it can be part of ABCI 2.0.
     It consists in changing the specification so as to not *require* that precommit votes used upon `PrepareProposal` contain their corresponding vote extensions.
 In other words, we render vote extensions optional.